 For such a process to be now possible in the Middle East, similar boldness, trust and relinquishment is required.
-Israel must abolish all settlement on Palestinian territory, abjure all notions of Biblically predicated entitlement, and vigorously facilitate peaceful Palestinian autonomy in a two-state solution7.
-Reciprocally, the Palestinians can only make this possible by ensuring they are governed in a way that cooperates with this: the right of a peaceful State of Israel to exist with permanently agreed, secure borders that must be made inviolable.
+Israel must abolish all government and forced settlement on Palestinian territory, abjure all notions of Biblically predicated entitlement, and vigorously facilitate peaceful Palestinian autonomy in a two-state solution.
+Reciprocally, the Palestinians can only make this possible by ensuring they themselves are governed in a way that cooperates with this: the right of a peaceful

+State of Israel to exist with permanently agreed, secure borders that must be made inviolable.

-A positive possibility here is the immense economic, technical and agricultural skill that the small Israeli State has developed: it is well endowed to help its neighbours to similarly develop: an Israeli gifted Marshall Plan.
+A positive possibility here is the immense economic, technical and agricultural skill that the small Israeli State has developed: it is well endowed, with other economically advanced nations, to help its neighbours to similarly develop: an Israeli gifted Marshall Plan.